SEBASBELMOS/workshop-001/README.md

         poetry install
         ```
         In case of error with the .lock file, just execute _poetry lock_ to fix it.
+    - Create the kernel with this command (You must choose this kernel when running the notebooks):
+        ```bash
+        poetry run python -m ipykernel install --user --name workshop-001 --display-name "Python (workshop-001)"
+        ```

 4. **PostgreSQL Database**
     - Install PostgreSQL with this [link here](https://www.postgresql.org/download/)